Should China move its historic monuments?

 - China has recently tightened rules surrounding structure relocation

-(CNN)The imposing Zhangfei Temple in China today overlooks a section of the Yangtze River.
+(CNN)The imposing Zhangfei Temple in China today overlooks a beautiful section of the Yangtze River.

 But when this elaborate building was first built during the Song dynasty (960 to 1279) -- it was rebuilt in the same place in 1870 after a major flood -- it had a different view completely.